← All stages

 Advanced Reader

-They're becoming a thinker through language.
-Reading is no longer a skill to be practiced.
-It is part of who they are.
-The work now is deepening: comprehension, critical thinking, voice, and love of ideas.
+Reading is no longer just a skill to practice.
+It is part of who this child is.
+The work now is going deeper.
+Comprehension.
+Critical thinking.
+A love of ideas.
+Their own voice.

-They read for pleasure.
-Not just when asked.
+You read for pleasure.
+Not just when someone tells you to.

-They can hold ideas from a book and discuss them later
+You can hold ideas from a book and come back to them later

 What helps right now